Man accused of fracturing subway rider’s skull with metal object is in custody: police

 TRIBECA, Manhattan — A man accused of bashing a subway rider’s skull with a metal object is in custody, police said Monday.

-The attack happened Saturday on a southbound 2 train, and left the victim with a fractured skull and broken eye socket, police said.
+The attack happened Saturday on a southbound 2 train, and left the victim critically injured, with a fractured skull and broken eye socket, police said.

-Investigators said the attacker was asking for money when the pair got into an argument.
+Geovannie Nieves, 35, of Crown Heights, was allegedly asking for money when the pair got into an argument.

 Video shows the attacker get up and angrily point at the other man.